-- Junior-high classrooms are organized into multilevel learning communities.
+- Classrooms are organized into multi-grade learning communities.

-- Students sign contracts requiring a commitment to learning, community involvement and respect for others.
+- Students, families and teachers sign contracts requiring a commitment to the Montessori values of learning, community involvement and respect for others.

 - Community service is required of all Clark students (36 hours per year in grades 7-8; 50 hours per year in grades 9-12).